delamonpansie/silencer/README.md

 3. rule level `duration` defines duration for a matches of a given rule.
 It has highest priority.

+## Debugging rules

+Sometimes it is helpful to check if specific rules correctly parses log lines.
+There is a debug mode for that: to check rule `auth` in `silencer.yaml` run the following command `./silencer -config silencer.yaml -debug-rule auth`.

 ## Building & testing